Answering a crucial question: What is SD-WAN?

 • Plot out an optimal transition plan.

+The right SD-WAN partner brings a modern approach to an enterprise’s security situation.
 Put simply, your would-be network provider should have layered and comprehensive answers to the question, “What is SD-WAN?”.
-Finding the perfect partner will help you assess your current network to not only optimize bandwidth, but also safeguard important data and applications as well.
+Finding the perfect partner will help you assess your current network to optimize bandwidth and safeguard essential data and applications.

 Also read: The key to finding the right SD-WAN provider for your organization